tanu-loga/Dongle/Journal.md

 # Overview
+Total time 17~ hours!
+Turns LED on when button is pressed and opens my github!
 ## August 27th, 12:05 PM AEST
 Started this YSWS.
 I have till tomorrow 3am to finish this.
 Just downloaded KiCad.
 I hope this goes well!